i-am-shobhit/python-take-online-payment-qr/README.md

 # 💳 Create QR Code for Online Payment (Python)

-This project generates a **QR Code for online payments** using Python.
-It can be used for UPI payments, custom payment links.
+## This project generates a **QR Code for online payments** using Python.It can be used for UPI payments, custom payment links.
 ---

 ## 🔍 Overview